2018 Oklahoma gubernatorial election: Results

-Statewide results

-County results
+By county

 Stitt won 73 counties, while Edmondson won four.
 Stitt won 56 counties with at least 60% of the popular vote, 14 counties with at least 70%, and three counties – Beaver, Cimarron, and Ellis – with upwards of 80%.
 Stitt had the largest margin of victory in Cimarron with 73.09% more votes than Edmondson's 12.27%, the latter's lowest county performance in the election.
 The largest county per vote count won by Stitt was Tulsa County, home of Tulsa.
 Oklahoma County, of which Oklahoma City is county seat, was the only county where Stitt failed to acquire three out of every seven votes.